 Turn on the water slowly by turning the shutoff valve counterclockwise.
 Make sure this is done slowly enough that the water won’t burst out of the pipes, in case they aren’t secured tight enough.
 You may notice the faucets sputtering as the water hits the rest of the fixtures.
 You may also need to run the appliance on a test cycle and inspect the pipes for any possible leaks.

 After following all these steps, the water hammer will be resolved.
-If you did follow these instructions and the problem didn’t go away, you will need to contact Erica’s Plumbing for assistance.
+If you did follow these instructions and the problem didn’t go away, you will need to contact Erica's Plumbing, Air Conditioning & Restoration for assistance.
 Our team is consistent with the best plumbers who will be able to troubleshoot the water hammer and provide a permanent resolution to the problem.